PujaSridhar/PujaSridhar.github.io/README.md

 - Engineered the Resolute co-pilot, Filomena, by crafting precise prompts using prompt engineering principles and exploring OpenAI models and AWS products, enhancing AI capabilities and enhancing user interaction by 40\%.

 **Data Science Intern @ Exposys Data Labs (_Sept 2022 - Oct 2022_)**
 - Developed and compared Linear Regression, SVR, Decision Tree, and Random Forest models to predict startup profits.
 Achieved a 93.94% R² score and an RMSE of 8803.78 with a Linear Regression.
-The Random Forest model performed well with a 96.04% R² score and an RMSE of 7112.99, providing valuable insights to optimize financial strategies and investment decisions for the company.
+The Random Forest model performed well with a 96.04% R² score and an RMSE of 7112.99, providing valuable insights to optimize the company's financial strategies and investment decisions.

 **Alumni Relations Intern @ Vaave (_Nov 2020 - Dec 2021_)**
 - Coordinated outreach with over 200 alumni, providing insights into career opportunities, and improving student success by 30%.